MariamElnaggar/CPE487Project/README.md

 This module is an auto-generated clock management module from Vivado.
 This module is used to help ensure that the system operates with properly derived clock signals, helping reduce timing errors.

 ### ***clock_1Hz***
 This module creates a 1 Hz clock pulse from a faster input clock.
-It uses a counter that toggles an internal signal every 50 million clock cycles, effectively dividing the clock to 1 Hz.
+It uses a counter that toggles an internal signal every 50 million clock cycles, effectively dividing the clock to 1 Hz for the display.

 ### ***leddec16.vhd***
-This module implements a display decoder that shows 4-digit hexadecimal values on an 8-digit 7-segment display.
+This module implements a display decoder that shows 4-digit values on an 8-digit 7-segment display.
 It selects which digit to display using the dig input and extracts a 4-bit data point from the 16-bit data input to convert into segment outputs (seg).
 It also activates the corresponding anode for the selected digit.

 ### ***squares.vhd***
 This module determines whether the current VGA pixel lies within a user-defined square.
 It uses input coordinates (x_pos, y_pos) as the top-left corner of the square and compares them with the current pixel column and row values.
 If the pixel lies within the square and the active signal is high, it outputs colored signals (red, green).
 This module forms the core of rendering geometric shapes on the screen.